-Upon completion, the Volunteer Registration Form is sent to the Volunteer Referral Service (VRS) where your details are entered into the volunteer database so that the VRS can help you find volunteer opportunities that match your interests, skills and values.
+Once you have completed the Volunteer Registration Form it is sent to the Volunteer Referral Service (VRS).
+Your details are entered into the volunteer database so that the VRS can help match you with a volunteer opportunity that suits your interests, skills and values.

 Note: Please include the role number if you have found something you are interested in.